farah-rabie/GeosciencePlusAI/README.md

 ### Overview

-The repository follows a structured workflow:
+The notebooks in this repository follow a structured workflow:

 - **Visualisation & Exploration**
    - Examine well log data and visualise lithology distributions.